casOne/Havebug-TPR-MOD/README.md

 Use the pins with ball bearings to align the belt as shown in the figure.
 This step is very important because it allows you to:

   1. Ensure proper belt tension.
-It should not be too tight — when pressing with a finger, the belt should deflect by approximately 5 mm.
+When pressing with a finger, the belt should deflect by approximately 3-4 mm.

-  2. Maintain good grip on the motor-side pulley teeth.
+  2. Maintain good grip on the motor-side pulley teeth: to prevent the belt from slipping and losing calibration under heavy loads due to poor grip

   3. Ensure consistent belt length throughout the entire pedal travel.